jeftegoes/AwsOverview/AWS Lambda.md

 - Aliases are "pointers" to Lambda function versions.
 - We can define a "dev", "test", "prod" aliases and have them point at different lambda versions.
 - Aliases are mutable.
-- Aliases enable **Blue / Green** deployment by assigning weights to lambda functions.
+- Aliases enable `Canary Deployment` by assigning weights to lambda functions.
 - Aliases enable stable configuration of our event triggers / destinations.
 - Aliases have their own ARNs.
-- Aliases cannot reference aliases.
+- **Aliases cannot reference aliases.**

 # 29. Lambda and CodeDeploy